 Looking for coverage?

 The Upper Peninsula Health Plan (UPHP) operates many different government programs and is committed to keeping the Upper Peninsula healthy.
 Below is information about our main programs and how to apply for coverage.

 The UPHP is a managed care organization licensed by the State of Michigan to provide Medicaid medical services.
 You do not need to pay for medically necessary services that are covered on the contracted fee schedule and coordinated with your primary care provider (PCP).
 Learn more about UPHP Medicaid coverage.

 MIChild is a health insurance program for uninsured children of Michigan’s working families.
 UPHP provides coverage to children who are less than 19 years of age and reside in the Upper Peninsula of Michigan.
 You pay just $10 a month for your whole family (even if you have more than one child).
 Learn more about UPHP MIChild coverage.

 Medicare is a health insurance program run by the government for people over age 65 and people under 65 with certain disabilities.
-UPHP offers three Medicare Advantage programs.
+UPHP offers a Medicare-Medicaid program.
 Learn more about UPHP Medicare coverage.